yt-dlp/yt-dlp/README.md

     --encoding ENCODING              Force the specified encoding (experimental) --no-check-certificate           Suppress HTTPS certificate validation
-    --prefer-insecure                Use an unencrypted connection to retrieve information about the video.
-(Currently
+    --prefer-insecure                Use an unencrypted connection to retrieve information about the video (Currently
                                      supported only for YouTube)
     --user-agent UA                  Specify a custom user agent --referer URL                    Specify a custom referer, use if the video